barthflo/edx-project1/README.md

-# edx-project1
+# Project 1

-EDX programming with Python and Javascript Project 1.
-Building a Flask application to review books
+Web Programming with Python and JavaScript